AliRezaDavuodi/AliRezaDavuodi/README.md

 # Hi there 👋, This Is AliReza ...

 **I'm AliReza, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like React and React Native and etc.**
+I really enjoy learning languages and frameworks like js, ts, Reactjs, nextjs and etc.**

 - 😄 student of BUT.